 Ruth Pearson (centre) is still alive and an oral history with her is being planned.

 Redevelopment of the Almonry: the Museum is partnering Battle Town Council in its project to redevelop the Almonry building into a heritage education centre, returning the building at the same time to its fifteenth century glory.

 Education: we have a partnership with Battle and Langton School to help the children with their history curriculum.
 In 2017 Battle and Langton sent ten parties of children (Year 1, Year 4 and Special Needs) on tours of the Museum.
 A pop up 'Civilisations' display is arranged.

 The word it seems is spreading and in October 2017 we hosted visits from the Battle Rainbows.
 We are very keen to do more of this work.

 Battle Museum of Local History has its roots in the community.
-It arose from the 1951 Festival of Britain when the people of the town contributed historic objects for an exhibition which eventually led to creation of the Museum itself.
-The Museum has worked in the community ever since.
+It arose from the 1951 Festival of Britain when people of the town contributed historic objects for an exhibition.
+These had to be kept somewhere and that led to the creation of the Museum from 1956.

 Copyright 2014. www.battlelocalhistory.com.
 All rights reserved